Using AI Tools in Your Singapore Business: PDPA Compliance Considerations

 1. Purpose Limitation Obligation

-If your privacy notice says personal data is collected to "process orders and send marketing communications," using that same data to fine-tune an AI model or feed into a generative AI tool for internal analytics is likely outside the notified purpose.
-You would either need to update your privacy notice going forward, obtain fresh consent for existing data, or limit what you input into AI tools to non-personal or anonymised data.
+If your privacy notice says you collect data to "process orders and send marketing communications," using that same data to train an AI model or run it through a generative AI tool for internal analytics is probably outside the original scope.
+You would need to either update your privacy notice, get fresh consent, or restrict AI inputs to anonymised data.

 2. Protection Obligation

-The PDPA requires organisations to make reasonable security arrangements to prevent unauthorised access, collection, use, disclosure, copying, modification, disposal, or similar risks.
-When you use a third-party AI platform, that obligation extends to how you vet and contract with that vendor.
+When you use a third-party AI platform, your obligation to protect personal data extends to how you select and contract with that vendor.

-- Reviewing the vendor's security certifications (ISO 27001, SOC 2 Type II)
+- Checking the vendor's security certifications (ISO 27001, SOC 2 Type II)

-- Ensuring the vendor's terms include data processing commitments, not just general terms of service
+- Confirming their terms include specific data processing commitments, not just a generic terms of service

-- Confirming whether the vendor uses your data to train its models — many consumer-grade AI tools do by default
+- Verifying whether the vendor uses your data to train its models — many consumer-grade AI tools do this by default

-- Enabling any available data residency or data handling controls in the platform settings
+- Enabling data residency or handling controls if the platform offers them

 3. Transfer Limitation Obligation

-- Use the enterprise or business tier of these tools, which typically includes a Data Processing Agreement (DPA) with contractual obligations that approximate PDPA standards
+- Use the enterprise or business tier of AI tools, which typically include a Data Processing Agreement with contractual protections

-- Document your assessment of the vendor's DPA and confirm it covers the PDPA's key obligations
+- Document your review of the vendor's DPA and confirm it covers PDPA-equivalent obligations

-- Avoid feeding personal data into free-tier or consumer-grade AI tools where no DPA exists
+- Do not feed personal data into free-tier or consumer-grade AI tools where no DPA exists

-The PDPC does not publish a whitelist of "approved" countries the way GDPR's adequacy decisions work.
-The obligation is on you to assess and document, for every overseas transfer.
+The PDPC does not publish a "safe country" list like the GDPR's adequacy decisions.
+The burden falls on you to assess and document every overseas transfer.

 4. Data Breach Notification Obligation

-Since the 2021 amendments to the PDPA, data breach notification is mandatory.
-If an AI vendor you use suffers a breach involving your customers' or employees' personal data, you — as the data controller — are responsible for:
+Since the 2021 amendments, breach notification is mandatory.
+If an AI vendor you use suffers a breach involving your data, you are the one responsible for:

 - Notifying the PDPC within 3 calendar days of determining the breach is notifiable

-- Notifying affected individuals as soon as practicable if the breach is likely to result in significant harm
+- Notifying affected individuals as soon as practicable if significant harm is likely

-Your vendor contracts must require the vendor to notify you of any breach promptly — typically within 24–48 hours — so you can meet your own notification deadline.
-If your current AI vendor agreements don't include this, you are exposed.
+Your vendor contracts need to require the vendor to alert you of any breach within 24-48 hours, giving you time to meet your own notification window.
+If your current AI vendor agreements do not include this clause, you have a gap that needs closing immediately.

 Employee Data and Internal AI Tools

-Many SMEs focus on customer data when thinking about PDPA, but employee personal data is equally protected — and AI tools are increasingly used in HR contexts.
+Most SMEs think about customer data first when PDPA comes up, but employee personal data carries the same protections — and AI tools are increasingly being used in HR contexts.

-Using AI to screen resumes, analyse employee performance data, or summarise HR records carries the same PDPA obligations.
-The PDPC's Advisory Guidelines on the PDPA for Human Resource Management explicitly address automated processing of employee data and require that employees be notified of such processing.
+Using AI to screen resumes, analyse performance data, or summarise HR records triggers the same obligations.
+The PDPC's Advisory Guidelines specifically address automated processing of employee data and require transparency about such processing.

 - Update your employee handbook and consent forms to disclose if personal data may be processed by AI tools

-- Avoid feeding sensitive employment data (medical leave records, disciplinary records, salary details) into consumer AI tools without enterprise-grade DPAs in place
+- Keep sensitive employment data (medical records, disciplinary history, salary details) out of consumer AI tools unless you have enterprise-grade agreements in place

-- Inform employees if AI tools are used in any hiring, performance assessment, or disciplinary process — the PDPC views lack of transparency in automated HR decisions as a compliance risk
+- Tell employees if AI tools play any role in hiring, performance evaluation, or disciplinary processes — the PDPC views opacity in automated HR decisions as a red flag

 Practical Steps Before You Adopt an AI Tool